Pidie Regency: Culture

 The population of Pidie Regency is predominantly of Acehnese descent, with a strong Islamic heritage.
 Traditional customs and ceremonies are an integral part of daily life, and the regency is known for its rich artistic traditions and spiritual practices.
 Festivals and cultural events are celebrated throughout the year, showcasing the region's unique heritage.

 Economy

 The economy of Pidie Regency is largely based on agriculture, with rice, corn, coffee, and other crops being significant contributors to the local economy.
 Fishing and livestock farming are also important economic activities.
 In recent years, efforts have been made to improve infrastructure and boost local industries to support economic development.

 Administrative divisions

-The regency is divided administratively into twenty-three districts (kecamatan), listed below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2024.
+The regency is divided administratively into twenty-three districts (kecamatan), listed below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as of mid 2025.
 The table also includes the locations of the district administrative centres, the number of administrative villages (gampong) in each district, and its post code.